steveredden/homebridge-icloud/README.md

 ## Configuration

-Device names and IP Addresses must be configured manually in current state:
+Device names (labels) can be found in your "Find My" app in the Devices tab

 ### Example